DonS598/gensyn_autorestart_automatic_installation/README.md

 This repository contains ready-to-use scripts for setting up and auto-restarting a Gensyn node.
 It includes user prompts for configuration, logging, and background execution using `screen`.

 The script starts the node itself.
-So you can run the node from the script with the command screen -S autorestart bash ~/autorestart_bash.sh

 HOWEVER, this script is not designed for the initial installation of the node.
 The script only works with an already installed node.

+- If the node stops due to one of the following errors:

+**UnboundLocalError: cannot access local variable 'current_batch'**

+**hivemind.p2p.p2p_daemon_bindings.utils.P2PDaemonError: Daemon failed to start in 30.0 seconds**

+**FileNotFoundError: [Errno 2] No such file or directory** it will automatically restart using the parameters chosen during the initial manual launch

+- Swarm type and model size are selected during initial run
+- Re-running the setup will reset the parameters and restart the node

 ---